AllenThomasDev/SpotifyDeepSearch/README.md

 ### Prerequisites

-You will need to install Spotipy package for Python which can be found [here](https://spotipy.readthedocs.io/en/2.12.0/#installation)
+You will need to install **Spotipy** package for Python which can be found **[here](https://spotipy.readthedocs.io/en/2.12.0/#installation)** to make use of Spotify's API.
+Future builds will remove this dependency on Spotipy.

+You will also need **Pandas** as artist data are stored in pandas.DataFrames and are then saved as .csv files.

 ```
 Give examples